Anon-Planet/thgtoa/docs/guide/index.md

 - But what if the service you want does not accept Monero but does accept a more mainstream cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH)?

-**Bitcoin and other "mainstream cryptocurrencies" are not anonymous at all (Remember [Your Cryptocurrencies transactions][Your Cryptocurrencies transactions:]) and you should never ever purchase, for example, Bitcoin from an exchange and then use these directly for purchasing services anonymously.
+**Bitcoin and other "mainstream cryptocurrencies" are not anonymous at all (Remember [Your Crypto Transactions](#your-crypto-transactions)) and you should never ever purchase, for example, Bitcoin from an exchange and then use these directly for purchasing services anonymously.
 This will not work, and the transaction can be traced easily.**

 - **Stay away from so-called "private" mixers, tumblers and coinjoiners.** You might think this is a good idea, but not only are they useless with cryptocurrencies such as BTC/ETH/LTC, they are also dangerous.
 They take custody of your coins.
 Use Monero to anonymize your crypto.
 Do not use a normal KYC-enabled exchange to buy/sell your Monero (such as Kraken), since this information on your purchases and withdrawals (for intended use) are retained in the exchange.
 Instead, use a P2P exchange that doesn't require KYC such as what can be found on <https://kycnot.me/>.